 NRS litigation has charted the development of NEPA case law over the past four decades.
 Its lawyers are recognized experts in the field, and are sought after for teaching and lecturing inside and outside the Government.

-NRS also handles litigation arising from other statutes that impose pre-decisional consultative and analytical requirements on federal agencies, including the National Historic Preservation Act, the Coastal Zone Management Act, the Archaeological Resources Protection Act, and Section 4(f) of the Department of Transportation Act.
+NRS also handles litigation arising from other statutes that impose pre-decisional consultative and analytical requirements on federal agencies, including the National Historic Preservation Act, the Coastal Zone Management Act, the Archaeological Resources Protection Act, Section 4(f) of the Department of Transportation Act, the Indian Gaming Regulatory Act and the Native American Graves Protection and Repatriation Act.